Kitchener–Waterloo Oktoberfest: The Early Years: 1967-1969

 In 1967, communities across Canada celebrated their Centennial Anniversary with a variety of festivals.
 The federal government provided funding for these events, including Expo’67 in Montreal.
 Kitchener-Waterloo was no different in its quest to hold a public event that would increase tourism to the area.
-Starting in 1967, the community tried a total of three different events as it looked for a more permeant festival.
+Starting in 1967, the community tried a total of three different events as it looked for a more permanent festival.
 Between the years 1967–1969, the region tested events such as a Heritage Festival, Winterfest and Oktoberfest.
 The success of each event was monitored and evaluated as they decided what festival would be used going forward.
 Due to unstable weather patterns, people planning Winterfest found this event to be unreliable and it was quickly removed from the list.
 The Heritage Festival was removed from the list as too many communities had this event, the region was looking for an event that made them stand out.

 The first Oktoberfest event took place in 1967 with events held from October 11 to 14th.
 Festivities took place at the Concordia Club in Kitchener and drew a crowd of 2,000 people.
 The event included opening ceremonies with a keg-tapping, dancing, food and beer.
 In 1969, Kitchener Chamber of Commerce requested that Concordia Club allow the city to run the event for that year on a trial basis.
 Although the event only turned a profit of $703.73, Oktoberfest was selected as the ongoing event as it showed great potential for future events.

 Another long-standing tradition that started in 1967 was that Oktoberfest would be a benefit to the community.
 In 1967, the first donation of $3,200 was donated to Big Brothers of Waterloo Region.
 In recent years Oktoberfest does a variety of fundraising for various causes.